UPDATE AS OF 9/10/21:

 Know Before You Go

 You can enjoy your museum visit knowing that the building employs a state-of-the-art, triple-filter air filtration system with MERV8, MERV15 and HEPA filters.
 MERV 15 filters are medical grade and are deployed in hospital inpatient care spaces.
-They can filter all bacteria while the HEPA (High-Efficiency Particulate Air) filters to filter all viruses.
+They can filter all bacteria while the HEPA (High-Efficiency Particulate Air) filters all viruses.

 Please note that capacity is limited in some smaller spaces, and traffic is one-way through some alcoves to help ensure social distancing.